hansungkim1998/gotta_catch_em_all/README.md

 ## Description
 Gotta Catch 'em All is an interactive Pokémon-themed game inspired by foursquare and the Pokémon games.
 The game brings together the active aspects from the well-known playground game of foursquare and the familiarity of Pokémon to create a fun, interactive experience that brings back the child in all of us.

+This project can be run just on the computer with a keyboard as input, but for the full emersive experience, the optional components are necessary.

 This project was done with Joy Brown and Shiwen Jiang for ID 3510: Interactive Products in Fall 2019 at the Georgia Institute of Technology.
 The original presentation for the project can be found [here](Presentation.pdf) and the video can be found [here](https://drive.google.com/open?id=1EMmAZx8vx8kNBeF9AtVb7qij_3s1D3JW).

 ## Requirements
+### Devices
+1. Computer (macOS or Windows)
+2. (Optional) Arduino Uno
+3. (Optional) Projector

+### Installations
 1. Install [Processing](https://processing.org/download/) and required packages.
    - Install [Minim](http://code.compartmental.net/tools/minim/) for sound.
-2. Install [Arduino IDE](https://www.arduino.cc/en/main/software) and required packages.
+2. (Optional) Install [Arduino IDE](https://www.arduino.cc/en/main/software) and required packages.
    - Install [Keypad Library for Arduino](https://playground.arduino.cc/Code/Keypad/).

 ## (Optional) Building the Contact Sensor Grid